 Things that don’t require a lot of heavy lifting.

-A rehab project can include everything from replacing structural elements, straightening a roof, and replacing the roof covering, repairing water damage, and replacing electrical components.
+A rehab project can include replacing structural elements, straightening a roof, replacing the roof covering, repairing water damage, and replacing electrical components.

-To bring up the value of the property, rehab includes tearing down of walls and putting in an extension for a bedroom or addition of bathroom as well.
+To bring up the property’s value, rehab includes tearing down of walls and putting in an extension for a bedroom or the addition of a bathroom as well.

-Chances are for a full rehab; you will need to engage a local contractor well versed with the law of the land.
+Chances are, for full rehab, you will need to engage a local contractor well versed with the law of the land.

-To Rehab Smart, you will have a quote for an actual cost of repair before you put your money down on the auction property.
+You will have a quote for an actual repair cost to Rehab Smart before putting your money down on the auction property.

 You don’t want to have your money tied up in a property you haven’t sold.

-A good sales plan includes staging, using the right local agent who knows the market value of your new rebab, prospecting new home buyers, and closing deals.
+A good sales plan includes staging, using the right local agent who knows your new rebab’s market value, prospecting new home buyers, and closing deals.